-Thank you for your message to the Consular Section at the U.S. Consulate in Hamilton, Bermuda.
-Please find below the answer to commonly asked routine questions.
-If your question is answered below, you will not receive a reply to your inquiry.
-For other questions, we will reply as quickly as possible, typically within three business days.
+Please find below the answers to commonly asked questions.
+If your question is not answered below, please email us at HamiltonConsulate@state.gov.
+We will reply as quickly as possible, typically within one business day.

 Q: How do I renew my child’s passport?

 Q: I am over 16, applying to renew my passport for the first time after turning 16.
-Do I qualify for walk-in service?
+What do I do?

 Q: I need to get something notarized.
 How may I accomplish that?